ryandhasgit/Comedy/Beat Bin/My Five Year Plan For Getting Out Of This Well.md

 under communication skills add "talking with animals"

 a bird i sent out before the war returns with a telephone

-i start punching in passwords
+use penetration-testing knowledge from my Three Week Seminar Certification on Cyber Security to brtue force passwords i start punching in passwords

 year x: finally brute force the password, which turns out to be TigOlBitties69